-The pharmacy was generally clean and tidy.
-It appeared adequately maintained.
+The pharmacy was clean and tidy, and appeared adequately maintained.
 The size of the dispensary was sufficient for the workload.
 A sink was available within the dispensary.
-Customers were not able to view any patient sensitive information due to the position of the dispensary and access was restricted by the position of the counter.
-The temperature was controlled by the use of an air conditioning unit.
+Customers were not able to view any patient sensitive information due to the position of the dispensary.
+Access to the dispensary was restricted by the position of the counter.
+The temperature was controlled by the use of electric heaters.
 Lighting was sufficient.
-The staff had access to a kettle, microwave, separate staff fridge, and WC facilities.
+The staff had access to a kitchenette and WC facilities.

-A consultation room was available.
-The space was clutter free with a computer, desk, seating, adequate lighting, and a wash basin.
-The patient entrance to the consultation room was clearly signposted.
+A consultation room was available with access restricted by use of a lock.
+The space was clutter free with a computer, desk, seating, and adequate lighting.
+The patient entrance to the consultation room was clearly signposted and indicated if the room was engaged or available.